AFlow: Automating Agentic Workflow Generation: Preliminary

+In this paper, we focus on applying \model to reasoning tasks with numerical evaluation functions.
 We extract common operations from existing literature and define them as part of the operator set~$\mathcal{O}$.
-These operations include: (1) Generate, (2) Format, (3) Review and Revise \cite{madaan2023self}, (4) Ensemble \cite{wang2022COTSC}, (5) Test \cite{li2024debug}, and (6) Programmer.
+These operations include: (1) Generate, (2) Format, (3) Review and Revise \cite{madaan2023self}, (4) Ensemble \cite{wang2022COTSC}, (5) Test \cite{li2024debug}, (6) Programmer, and (7) Custom as the default operator for basic node construction.
 The operator set $\mathcal{O}$ can be easily expanded to enhance search efficiency for various tasks.
-Alternatively, \model can perform searches with an empty Operator Set, offering flexibility in implementation.
+Even without any predefined operators, \model can construct different workflow nodes using the basic Custom operator.
 The efficiency comparison between these approaches is detailed in Section~\ref{sec:ablation}.
 For a comprehensive understanding of the operators, we provide their detailed structures in Appendix~\ref{appendix:operator_code}.